-There’s a moment that captures everything about how Dubai changed luxury real estate through branded residences.
+There’s a moment that captures everything about how Dubai rewrote the rules of luxury real estate through branded residences.

 In 2024, a penthouse at Dorchester Collection’s Lana Residences traded hands for AED 139 million – roughly $38 million – in a building that didn’t even exist fifteen years ago, in a neighborhood that was still sand a generation before that.